JalinWu/foodpanda-crawler/README.md

 # foodpanda-crawler

-It's a tiny tool(web crawler) to get menu from foodpanda
+It's a tiny tool(web crawler) to get menu from foodpanda.

 ### Version: 1.0.0